20 Best East Coast Vacation Spots

 Hoping to surf massive waves?
 Head to the Atlantic side.
 Want to paddle through calmer water with your little ones?
 Chesapeake Bay offers a much quieter experience.

-Virginia Beach actually consists of multiple strands, each of which offers something different.
+Virginia Beach actually consists of multiple sandy beaches, each of which offers something different.
 Resort Beach (fittingly lined with a multitude of beach resorts) is best known for its water sports and other fun activities.
 Sandbridge, which lies just south of the area's impressive Boardwalk, is a tranquil and secluded utopia dotted with sand dunes.

 Oceanfront is where you'll find soft, sandy beaches and large surf, as well as live music and outdoor cafés.
 Check out our article for more things to do in Virginia Beach.